Max Dugan Returns: Production

-Max Dugan Returns marks the first of only three times that Donald Sutherland and his son Kiefer have appeared together in a dramatic film project, the others being A Time to Kill and Forsaken, in the latter of which they both starred in the leads.
+Max Dugan Returns marks the first of only three times that Donald Sutherland and his son Kiefer appeared together in a dramatic film project, the others being A Time to Kill and Forsaken, in the latter of which they both starred in the leads.

 Matthew Broderick was cast in this film and Simon's play Brighton Beach Memoirs simultaneously.

 Broderick's father James (born James Joseph Broderick III), a noted character actor, died on November 1, 1982, around four months prior to the film's release.
 Co-star Jason Robards, who was a friend of James, helped Matthew through his grief over the loss of his father.

 Former professional baseball player Charley Lau appears as himself having been hired by Robards' character Dugan to coach Broderick's Michael to hit better for his high school team.
 At the time of the movie, Lau was the hitting coach for the Chicago White Sox.

 This was the last movie that Mason and Simon collaborated on before their divorce.